csb324/eleventy-obsidian-ninareth/notes/private notes/the plan, re julian.md

-is this likely to work: depends, how willing is he to give her up? is this likely to have negative externalities: probably
+is this likely to work: depends, how willing is he to give her up? is this likely to have negative externalities: probably would adrienne do this: maybe

 # option b: avoidance

+if he contacts you... simply do not answer

+is this likely to work: lmao, no is this likely to have negative externalities: absolutely would adirenne do this: maybe

+# option c: maybe we can talk this out